Elliot-TS/Modified-WSU-Khepera-Simulator/README.md

 In Map 3, it's all out war.
 The vehicle travels back and forth between the two light sources attacking each one without rest.
 In Map 5, with the light sources farther apart, the vehicle is more likely to attack each light source multiple times in a row before running the second one down.
 In addition, it occasionally seems to start running away from the fight to find darkness, but it quickly changes it mind and rushes down the second light.

-In Map 4, the Vehicle does sometimes manage to find its way into one of the shelters, but it grows frusterated by the ever-present light before it finds the part of the shelter where there's total shade, and it instead leaves the shelter to attack the light again.
+In Map 4, the Vehicle does sometimes manage to find its way into one of the shelters, but it grows frustrated by the ever-present light before it finds the part of the shelter where there's total shade, and it instead leaves the shelter to attack the light again.

 ## Vehicle 3a